 You know the different types and use of these tools.
 It won’t be a tough task to judge the better option for you anymore.

 I hope I was able to wipe out all the confusion between a hammer and a mallet.

-So, mallet vs hammer should not remain as a moot point to you anymore.
+So, a hammer and a mallet should not remain a moot point to you anymore.

 The last two points that I believe are worth noting.
 Please wear protective gear like gloves, glasses whenever you work with these tools.